primesearch/LLR/llr64/Readme.txt

   code is no more available.
 This affects only the Gaussian-Mersenne norm and Wagstaff tests, for which the prefactoring must be done using a 32bit program.

-  This version uses the last release version (28.13) of George Woltman's Gwnum library, to do fast multiplications and squarings of large integers modulo N.
+  This version uses the last release version (29.6) of George Woltman's Gwnum library, to do fast multiplications and squarings of large integers modulo N.
+  A multithreading AVX bug due to a misuse of the POSTFFT feature has been fixed (28/01/18).
   A bug that affected tests using multithreading and FMA3 has been fixed.
   A bug has been fixed in 28.6 version, and a related new issue in 28.7 :
   They affected only tests on a CPU which supports AVX code, and, indeed,